 There were a man and woman in Israel, a remnant of the thousands of Israelites, who were people of prayer and of the anointing.
 These two had “escaped” the spiritual blindness of “Babylon” (man-directed religion).

 Simeon was “just and devout.”
 He was a man of prayer who was longing for the coming of Christ.

-And it was revealed unto him by the Holy Ghost, that he should not see death, before he had seen the Lord’s Christ.
+And it had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord’s Christ.
 (Luke 2:26)

 Simeon was led by the Holy Spirit into the Temple just in time to see Mary and Joseph come in with the Baby, Jesus.

 Simeon took Jesus in his arms and began to prophesy of the Divine Glory that was at hand for the Gentiles and the nation of Israel.

 At this moment the aged Anna came in.
 Anna was a prophetess, a woman of much prayer.
 She also recognized her Christ and prophesied of the redemption He would bring.

 The priests, scribes, and Pharisees continued to practice the politics and discuss the problems of their nation.
 Money continued to change hands.
 The young men continued their studies.
 The leaders of Israel were living in the blindness of the flesh.